Robotic-Neck/robotic_neck_micro_ros/README.md

 To make the connection you can be guided by the [Electrical schematic](#Electrical-schematic) according to the details described in [Low level diagram of the electronic system](#Low-level-diagram-of-the-electronic-system).
 Make sure everything is connected correctly.

 It will be necessary to use a suitable power supply, in this case the power supply allows us to adjust the voltage to 12V and with a maximum of 3 A.

+For configuration it will be necessary to use a compiler and interpretation language.
+C++ will be used as a language and as a compiler we will be using [PlatfotmIO](#PlatfotmIO)

 ## Documentation
 TODO